Shopify MCP Server: Production Implementation Guide (2026)

 Using the Dev MCP

 Dev MCP is genuinely useful if your team builds on Shopify.
-Point Cursor or Claude Code at https://shopify.dev/mcp and the agent gains access to the latest Shopify CLI commands, Admin GraphQL schema, Polaris component docs, Storefront API reference, and Function examples.
+Once the Shopify Dev MCP server is configured against your IDE — Cursor, Claude Code, Windsurf, or any MCP-aware client — the agent gains access to the latest Shopify CLI commands, Admin GraphQL schema, Polaris component docs, Storefront API reference, and Function examples.
+Treat the Shopify Dev Assistant docs as the source of truth for the current install path; the configuration moved between Shopify product surfaces in early 2026 as the AI Toolkit landed.
 For an agency like ours it replaces three tabs of docs that we used to have open constantly.

 Anchor Loyalty (our Shopify loyalty app) is now developed with Claude Code + Dev MCP running in the background.
 Any time a developer asks "how does this GraphQL mutation work?", the agent pulls the live schema rather than a stale Stack Overflow thread.